Your home isn’t just a source of pride or a place where you can relax after a long day — it’s also an investment in your family’s future.

-A sunroom can be a great space to enjoy the outdoors away from the elements, but according to Remodeling, a sunroom addition is one of the worst home renovations when it comes to return on investment.
-In 2018, the national average mid-range sunroom addition cost $42,051, according to HomeAdvisor, and offered a low resale value.
+A sunroom can be a great space to enjoy the outdoors away from the elements, but according to Remodeling, a sunroom addition is one of the worst home renovations when it comes to return on investment, with a cost of an addition exceeding approximately $73,000 while only adding just over $34,000 to the value of the house.

 Think carefully about how often you’ll use a sunroom before committing to this costly renovation, especially if your home might be on the market soon.
 Plan ahead to avoid the sneaky expenses that come with renovating your home.

 A built-in home aquarium can make a home feel fancy and upscale, but it requires constant maintenance and can be costly to remove.
 Not all potential buyers will want to care for a large tank full of fish or pay for the maintenance that comes along with it.
 Instead, opt for a standard fish tank to avoid any issues down the line.

 An in-house theater is perfect for any movie buff, but built-in or customized electronics that take up space in an otherwise usable room could be off-putting to potential buyers, according to famed home improvement expert Bob Vila.
 As with all home renovations, personalization can lead to a decrease in home value, and built-in technology that can quickly become outdated is no exception.